 Greenhouse gas emissions

 Catches and fish feed prices depend heavily on El Niño and other weather phenomena that are caused by global warming.
-In Ecuador, shrimp production is likely to outweigh demand in 2019 due to El Niño weather conditions.
+In Ecuador, shrimp production is likely to outweigh the demand in 2019 due to El Niño weather conditions.
 It is expected that the increased harvest will reduce the price of shrimp.
 The effects are starting to be noticed – in February 2019 the average price for shrimp was $2.67/lb, compared with $2.96/lb in the same month last year.
 In South-East Asia, production of marine finfish is expected to drop by up to 30% by 2050 due to rising ocean temperatures.

 Algal blooms, caused by nutrient-rich effluents, have disrupted production in the salmon industry.
 As of May 2019, the Norwegian salmon industry is suffering from the worst algal bloom in 30 years.
-At time of writing, government reports indicate the loss of 10,000 tonnes of salmon.
+At the time of writing, government reports indicate the loss of 10,000 tonnes of salmon.
 An early estimate from Sparebank1 Markets suggests it could impact up to 1% of Norway’s salmon supply.
 A Nordea Bank analyst estimates the loss reduces forecasted global supply growth from 6.6% to 5.0%.

 Habitat destruction and biodiversity loss